rhpvorderman/gzip_static/README.rst

 Features
 --------

-+ Finds all static files in a directory and its subdirectory automatically based on an `extensions file <src/gzip_static/extensions.txt>`_ which can be customized.
++ Finds all static files in a directory and its subdirectories automatically based on an `extensions file <src/gzip_static/extensions.txt>`_ which can be customized.
 + `Idempotent <https://en.wikipedia.org/wiki/Idempotence>`_.
 Only compresses